-2.3 At their meeting on 23 July 2014 the Eastern Region Police and Crime Commissioners agreed in principle to terms of reference for the conduct of their business.
-These terms of reference are now inserted to replace the existing wording in relation to Regional Collaboration at Section 7.8.4.
+2.2 At their meeting on 23 January 2015 the Eastern Region Police and Crime Commissioners agreed to amend the terms of reference for the conduct of their business.
+The amendments to the terms of reference are now inserted to replace the existing wording in relation to Regional Collaboration at section 7.8.4.